-By learning about the needs of diverse communities, broadening perspectives about social justice, and staying rooted in the belief that all people are image bearers of God, the Dordt College social work program aims to equip students for professional practice and for lives of service in the contexts to which they are called.
+By learning about the needs of diverse communities, broadening perspectives about social justice, and staying rooted in the belief that all people are image bearers of God, the Dordt University social work program aims to equip students for professional practice and for lives of service in the contexts to which they are called.

 - Opportunities to practice what is learned in class through a semester-long internship with an agency, volunteer opportunities in the community, and hands-on assignments and projects in class.
 The social work program offers one of the most substantial internships requiring that students spend 440 hours working in an agency.